 To lower the redness and give the skin tones a more natural appearance, I added cyan by dragging down the red curve.
 If you need to later re-adjust the skin tones, the Curves adjustment will also add a new layer to the Layers panel that you can change.

-Now your photo should be looking better than when you started, but if not, no worries that’s why I am going to show you another way to fix the skin tone in your image.
+Now your photo should look better than when you started, but if not, no worries that’s why I am going to show you another way to fix the skin tone in your image.

 Method 2: Using The Selective Color Adjustment Layer